 Ebola Victims Orphanage in Sierra Leone:

 In 2017, Moraga Rotary has teamed up with FC Seattle soccer club to build and supply an orphanage for over 30 children who lost both parents during the Ebola crisis.
 These kids are no longer outcasts, but have now been enrolled in the International Academy school while living in temporary cramped quarters.
-Each week, in honor of our guest speaker, we give each child a backpack full of supplies to allow them to attend school.
+We have given each child a backpack full of supplies to allow them to attend school.
 We estimate the orphanage will cost around $300,000 to build and maintain, and we have raised over half the funds necessary.
 The land has been purchased, and we hope to begin construction in 2019.
-To help us with this cause, visit the Donate to Rotary page and make a donation by check or credit card.
+To help us with this cause, visit the Donate to Rotary page and make a donation by check.

 We have a powerful MP4 Video Here where the children themselves tell the story of losing their parents to Ebola, and their struggles to survive.